PanK0/TalkingChalks/README.md

 The Demo shows the behaviour of the gateway receiving data from the lora boards and forwarding the data to the cloud: this is the skeleton of our main product.

-How will the final product appear?
+How will the final product appear to the user?
 Take a funny look at our [concept](https://youtu.be/Zwez2I6sRho) clip!

+And if you want to give a look to a **more complete product** both from the point of view of the authors and the users, in this [video](https://youtu.be/zbf5zkPk7X0) you can have a more clear idea of what we are *talking* about.

 The immature side of the Demo is the [Preliminary Test](https://github.com/PanK0/TalkingChalks/tree/master/Preliminary_Test) section, where we gave a proof of concept of our technical work.